red0xff/doodler/README.md

 # doodler
-a scrapper for Doodles featured on google.com.
+a scraper for Doodles featured on google.com.

 Output is in json format.